turbopixel/deye-inverter-status/README.md

 ## Execute

-The script is executed on the console.
+The script should be executed on the console.
 PHP must be installed!

 ```bash
 php -f deye.php